one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 1. Once the cloud shell has built your VM, connect to the **ADConnect** virtual machine and logon. **Microsoft Azure / Resource Groups / AD-ResourceGroup / ADConnect / Connect /Download RDP File**
 2. Logon with local credentials (i.e. ADAdmin).
 Choose **More Choices** then **Use a different account** to enter your new set of credentials.
 3. When prompted click **No** on the Network discovery blade.
-4. The DNS Server on ADCONNECT may not be set to see the domain controller (DC01), so we need to check that setting.
+4. The DNS Server on ADConnect may not be set to see the domain controller (DC01), so we need to check that setting.
 5. Open a **Command prompt** (**Start Button** -> **Windows System**) and enter *ipconfig /all*.
 If the DNS Server is set to 10.10.10.11 (the private IP address of DC01), close the Command Prompt window and then continue to **Task 5 - Join the Domain**, otherwise proceed to the **Configure DNS** set of tasks.

 ### Configure DNS